 In the lab test, hydrogen peroxide cream had similar effectiveness to hydrogen peroxide liquid with a longer duration of action.
 However, hydrogen peroxide is classified as an antiseptic rather than an antibiotic product.

 Use of hydrogen peroxide cream for the treatment of infections

 A doctor can prescribe hydrogen peroxide cream (Crystacide).
-Currently, hydrogen peroxide cream is one treatment option for localised impetigo, in patients who are well, and there is no risk of complications.
-As the evidence shows hydrogen peroxide 1% cream can be effective as skin antibiotic for the treatment of impetigo (NICE, 2020).
+Currently, hydrogen peroxide cream is one treatment option for localized impetigo in patients who are well, and there is no risk of complications.
+As the evidence shows, hydrogen peroxide 1% cream can be effective as a skin antibiotic for the treatment of impetigo (NICE, 2020).

 The main active ingredient found in Brulidine cream is dibrompropamidine isethionate (0.15%).

 Dibrompropamidine isethionate is an active ingredient included in a couple of products available over the counter, one of which is Brulidine cream.
 The other, Golden Eye Ointment, is a pharmacy-only medicine that contains dibrompropamidine.

 Golden Eye Ointment is licensed for the treatment of different eye conditions, including conjunctivitis, blepharitis (inflammation of the eyelids), and sties.

 Little evidence exists to support the effectiveness of Brulidine as an antibiotic cream.
 Product information for dibrompropamidine isetionate classifies this ingredient as bacteriostatic (stops bacteria from multiplying) and antiseptic.

 Dibrompropamidine isetionate is active against gram-positive bacteria (for example Staphylococcus), but less active against gram-negative bacteria.
 Staphylococcus (a type of bacteria) commonly causes skin infections.